multimediaeval/multimediaeval.github.io/_editions/2022/tasks/njord.md

 Sustainable fishing is an important goal to reach for human society.
 Getting more insight into every aspect of the fishing pipeline but also protecting the privacy of people working on the boat is an important part for enabling efficient automatic analysis.

 #### Participant information
-Please contact your task organizers with any questions (listed below) with any questions on these points.
+Please contact your task organizers with any questions on these points.
 * Signing up: Fill in the [registration form](https://forms.gle/JcKoa5ycxR2KEiTJ7) and fill out and return the [usage agreement](https://multimediaeval.github.io/editions/2022/docs/MediaEval2022_UsageAgreement.pdf).
-* Making your submission: <To be announced> <!-- Please add instructions on how to create and submit runs to your task replacing "To be announced." -->
+* Making your submission: To be announced (check the task read me) <!-- Please add instructions on how to create and submit runs to your task replacing "To be announced." -->
-* Preparing your woring notes paper: Instructions on preparing you working notes paper can be found in [MediaEval 2022 Working Notes Paper Instructions](https://docs.google.com/document/d/12uSn0rRYxa3buiFNEbpa46dKsHOyqV2PHU_joRGMHRw).
+* Preparing your working notes paper: Instructions on preparing you working notes paper can be found in [MediaEval 2022 Working Notes Paper Instructions](https://docs.google.com/document/d/12uSn0rRYxa3buiFNEbpa46dKsHOyqV2PHU_joRGMHRw).

 #### References and recommended reading
 [1] Ministry of Trade, Industry and Fisheries.
 “Framtidens Fiskerikontroll (NOU 21:19)” (Norwegian)